ihcsim/wikiracer/README.md

 2018/02/13 21:18:30 [INFO] - 3 (main/main.go:66) ▶ "Mike Tyson" -> "Vancouver": SUCCESS.
 Path: "Mike Tyson -> 1984 Summer Olympics -> 7-Eleven -> Big C -> Vancouver", Duration: 134.916µs
 ```

-The server's log level can be altered using the environment variable `WIKIRACER_LOG_LEVEL`.

 ## Highlights
 Here are some highlights of Wikiracer: